 The human connection approach advocated by Macy, Massey and Read, as we negotiate the seemingly impossible, has echoes in, for instance, the Five Ways to Wellbeing (Connect, Take Notice, Give, Keep Learning and Be Active) – something that Compton Verney had drawn on for its Cafe Connect events, and an example of a framework that can enable arts venues to act as catalysts in helping us negotiate a challenging (to say the least) future together.

 There are other influences that have changed the way I think about my own response.
 Mark Boyle, in his book The Way Home, talks about savouring the world rather than saving it.
 I like that.
-Saving the planet may be beyond us – or saving the biosphere in its present form anyway (the planet will be fine for a while yet, tough old rock that it is), but as we push the earth into shrugging off the ecosystem as we know it, I find myself feeling unusually attentive and tender towards the plants and animals around me.
+Saving the planet may be beyond us – or saving the biosphere in its present form anyway (the planet will be go on for a while yet, tough old rock that it is), but as we push the earth into shrugging off the ecosystem as we know it, I find myself feeling unusually attentive and tender towards the plants and animals around me.

 Miles Irving, in his online talk Wild Thoughts: Finding our way back home, addresses ways to restore bonds between ourselves, the landscape and other species.
 In pre-industrial times, these bonds would have been constantly strengthened as we interacted with the landscape to meet our basic needs.
 The use of machines, however, severs them, since ‘machines don’t take on board feedback’.
 In fact, he suggests that machines have a psychopathic element, since ‘the fundamental nature of a psychopath is that they are unable to register or comprehend fear and pain on the face of another’ (29:12).
 Foraging for food directly in the landscape, without using machinery, is a way to tune back into two-way communication with the ecosystem and rediscover ‘our niche within the biosphere’.